-On behalf of the Board of Directors I would like to congratulate all students, staff and parents for their efforts and achievements throughout the 2016 school year.
-The College once again enjoyed impressive academic results, were immersed in a wealth of extracurricular activities and events including productions at assemblies, concerts, carnivals, end of year presentation nights and much more.
+On behalf of the Board of Directors I would like to congratulate all students, staff and parents for their efforts and achievements throughout the 2017 school year.
+The College once again enjoyed impressive academic results, were immersed in a wealth of extracurricular activities and events including productions at assemblies, concerts, carnivals, end of year presentation and graduation evenings, excursions/incursions and much more.
 My sincere congratulations to all involved.

-Our literacy/numeracy results from NAPLAN 2016 were positive once again and were a great endorsement of the quality of teaching and learning experiences at Arkana College.
+Our literacy/numeracy results from NAPLAN 2017 were positive once again and were a great endorsement of the quality of teaching and learning experiences at Arkana College.
 I would like to convey my heartfelt thanks to all staff, students and parents.
 Our excellent results are a product of their collective effort.